 Regular exercise is a vital part of each day and a core principle of the Prior Approach.
-Physical exercise helps individuals with autism to manage their energy levels and develop their fine and gross motor skills.
+Physical exercise helps autistic individuals to manage their energy levels and develop their fine and gross motor skills.

-We believe vigorous exercise is often associated with a decrease in some of the stereotypical behaviours associated with autism - it improves attention and sleep patterns, releases excess energy, provides opportunities to play and for social interaction, and is part of the repertoire for calming young people when agitated.
+We recognise exercise helps regulation - it improves attention and sleep patterns, releases excess energy, provides opportunities to play and for social interaction, and can help to calm when stressed or struggling to engage.

 Young people enjoy a wide range of activities both in groups and individually.
-This includes walking, running, cycling, swimming, gymnastics, circuit training, trampolining, ball games, posture exercises, outdoor sports, and horse-riding.
+This includes walking, running, cycling, swimming, individual training programmes, trampolining, physical exercise sessions, ball games, posture exercises, and a range of outdoor sports.

-Facilities to support physical exercise include approximately 50 acres of extensive grounds, a trim trail, outdoor gym equipment, running track, gymnasium, trampolines, a multi-sensory suite, swings, a zip wire, bicycles, tricycles, scooters, and an indoor sensory swimming pool.
+Facilities to support physical exercise include approximately 50 acres of extensive grounds, outdoor gym equipment, running track, gymnasium, trampolines, a multi-sensory suite, swings, bicycles, tricycles, scooters, and an indoor sensory swimming pool.

-Community facilities such as swimming pools, ice rinks, gymnasiums, climbing walls, sailing clubs and leisure centres are also accessed to further support our programme of activities.
+Community facilities such as swimming pools, trampoline parks, ice rinks, gymnasiums, climbing walls, sailing clubs and leisure centres are also accessed to further support our programme of activities.